LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D1-Objects.md

 ## Properties and Methods

-Think of a properties as a nouns, and a methods as a verbs.
+Think of a properties as nouns, and methods as verbs.

 ### Properties

-Each property consists of a *key : value* pair.
+Each property consists of a *key : value pair*.
 In the example above, `name` is a *key* and `"Fili"` is a *value*.

 ### Methods

 A method is essentially a function.
 It is also the value of an object property.
 It is a task that an object can perform.
 In the example above, `greet` is a *key*, and is the name of the *method*.
 The function is a *value*.

 ## Accessing Properties and Methods

+### Encapsulation

+The scope of properties and methods declared inside an object is limited to that object.
+The rule about local scope being delineated by the curly braces applies here.
+There is a special word for the scope of properties and methods inside an object.
+We say they are *encapsulated* in the object.

 ### Accessing an Object Property